oleksandr-khryplyvenko/oleksandr-khryplyvenko.github.io/math/_posts/2018-07-30-what-happens-in-my-head-while-proving-a-theorem.md

 Here I'll write how it works.

 &nbsp; &nbsp; &nbsp; &nbsp;Imagine you wanna proof such a theorem:
-"If a sequence converges, it converges to an unique limit"
+"If a sequence converges, it converges to a unique limit"

 Ok.
 Let's do it, step by step.